drdrej/Calendar-PhoneGap-Plugin/README.md

 ## Abstract

-It's a PhoneGap-plugin to access calendar on iOS and android.
+It's a branch of PhoneGap-plugin to access calendar on iOS and android.

 This plugin is based on parts of impl. of original plugin, written by : [Eddy Verbruggen](http://www.x-services.nl)